 Put the plate setter in place to create the indirect cooking environment required for smoking.
 I do recommend purchasing one of these.
 They are not cheap but they are worth it.
 I tried it without it and it was just not right.

 The plate setter is the ceramic piece that goes into the egg over the charcoal and forces the heat from the coals to be directed to the sides of the smoker.
-The heat then travels up to the dome and down creating this perfectly even cooking situation.
+The heat then travels up to the dome and down creating the indirect cooking method perfectly for smoking meat.

 The grate fits over the plate setter as shown in the picture